elgohr/Github-Release-Action/README.md

 `${{ secrets.GITHUB_TOKEN }}` can't be used for publishing, as it isn't allowed to publish releases.

 The ``title`` field is a message which should appear in the release.
 May not contain spaces.

+The ``tag`` field is the release tag.
+If not specified it will default to the current date.